Calorique

 How many calories does box jumps burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 290 calories during 30 minutes of box jumps.
-This is based on a MET value of 8.
+A person weighing 160 lbs (73 kg) burns approximately 305 calories during 30 minutes of box jumps.
+This is based on a MET value of 8 for box jumps.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of box jumps?

-The MET (Metabolic Equivalent of Task) value for box jumps is 8.
+The default MET (Metabolic Equivalent of Task) value for box jumps is 8, while the selected training style uses MET 8.
 This means box jumps burns 8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is box jumps good for weight loss?

-Yes, box jumps is an effective exercise for weight loss.
-With a MET value of 8, it burns a significant number of calories per session.
-A 160-lb person burns about 581 calories per hour.
+Yes, box jumps can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8, a 160-lb person burns about 610 calories per hour.
 Combined with a balanced diet, regular box jumps can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during box jumps?

 Body weight significantly impacts calorie burn during box jumps.
-A 120-lb person burns about 218 calories in 30 minutes, while a 250-lb person burns approximately 454 calories in the same time.
+At the selected MET value of 8, a 120-lb person burns about 229 calories in 30 minutes, while a 250-lb person burns approximately 476 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does box jumps work?